iskoo-14/h1n1-epidemic-simulation/README.md

 ### Infection Probability

-If a susceptible node has $ m $ infected neighbors:
+If a susceptible node has m infected neighbors:

 $$
 P(S \to I) = 1 - (1 - \beta)^m
 $$

 where:
-- $ \beta $ is the infection probability per contact
+- β is the infection probability per contact
-- $ m $ is the number of infected neighbors
+- m is the number of infected neighbors

 ### Recovery Probability